USS Panay incident: Responsibility for the attack

 Modern historians believe that the attack may have been intentional.

+Newsreel footage captured by the cameramen aboard the Panay showed Japanese aircraft passing so close to the ship that the pilots' faces were visible, which provided "potent evidence" that the Japanese claim of mistaken identity was not true, according to American historian Richard B. Frank.
+Per Roosevelt's request, Universal Pictures edited the sequence out of its newsreels to quell a political crisis.

-According to John Prados, Navy cryptographers had intercepted and decrypted traffic relating to the attacking planes which clearly indicated that they were under orders during the attack and that it had not been a mistake of any kind.
-This information was not released at the time because it would have revealed that the United States had broken Japanese Naval codes.
-Writer Nick Sparks believes that the chaos in Nanking created an opportunity for renegade factions within the Japanese army who wanted to force the U.S. into an active conflict so that the Japanese could once and for all drive the U.S. out of China.
+According to John Prados, Navy cryptographers had intercepted and decrypted traffic relating to the attacking planes, which clearly indicated that they were under orders during the attack and that it had not been a mistake of any kind.
+This information was not released at the time because it would have revealed that the United States had broken Japanese naval codes.

+Writer Nick Sparks believes that the chaos in Nanjing created an opportunity for renegade factions within the Japanese army who wanted to force the U.S. into an active conflict so that the Japanese could once and for all drive the U.S. out of China.

+The Panay was not the only Western vessel attacked on the Yangtze during the Battle of Nanking.
+The Japanese pilots responsible for the Panay attack would bomb the British ship SS Wantung on the same afternoon.
+Colonel Kingoro Hashimoto, who had founded a right-wing secret society in Japan and targeted the Panay as it sank, had also deliberately shelled the British vessels SS Scarab and HMS Cricket beforehand.
+When informed that the ships had clearly flown the British flag, Hashimoto responded "I do not recognize any flag but my own."
+Hashimoto had also issued orders to his troops to fire on all ships on the Yangtze "regardless of nationality."

 Legacy

 Fon Huffman, the last survivor of the incident, died in 2008.
 The last surviving Japanese pilot who participated in the attack was Kaname Harada, who died in 2016.

 The episode has been cited by Philip K. Dick in his novel The Man in the High Castle, depicted in a collectible picture-card of the 1940s, in the series Horrors of War with the title "The sinking of the Panay."

-The incident features in the novel A Winter in China by the British writer Douglas Galbraith.
+The incident features in the 2005 novel A Winter in China by the British writer Douglas Galbraith.
 It is also described in the historical fiction novel Pearl Harbor by Newt Gingrich and William R. Forstchen.

-The Panay incident is an important part of the background in Own Sela's thriller An Exchange of Eagles.
-In the book, the only son of Max Schroeder, a Military Intelligence Colonel, was killed on board the Panay.
-Schroeder nurses a deep grudge against President Roosevelt, whom he considers to have sent his son to die in vain.
-That makes Schroeder willing, in 1940, to contemplate assassinating Roosevelt in order to prevent American soldiers being sent to die in Europe.

 The 2009 film John Rabe portrays a fictionalized version of the incident.

-Matt Zullo's 2020 novel "The U.S Navy's On-the-Roof Gang, Vol. 1" carries the narrative of the Navy intercept operators in Hawaii who followed Japanese communications before and during the attack.